intgr/dogslow-sentry/README.rst

             ...
             'dogslow': {
                 'level': 'WARNING',
-                'handlers': ['sentry'], # or whatever you named your handler }
+                'handlers': ['dogslow'], # or whatever you named your handler }
             ...
         }